pmqs/zipdetails/README.md

 4. A hex dump of the bytes in field in the order they are stored in the zip file.
 5. A textual description of the field.
+6. Information about the contents of the field.

-6. If the field contains a numeric value it will be displayed in hex.
-Zip stores most numbers in little-endian format - the value displayed will have the little-endian encoding removed.
+    If the field contains a numeric value it will be displayed in hex.
+Zip files store most numbers in _little-endian_ - the value displayed will have the _little-endian_ encoding removed.

     Next, is an optional description of what the value means.